 15. Go on a scenic flight

-What could be more memorable than soaring high above Fiordland National Park taking in views that very few get to see?
+What could be more memorable than soaring high above Fiordland National Park and taking in views that very few get to see?
 Peer down at waterfalls, fiords, mountain peaks, and even the Tasman Sea.
-A scenic flight over Fiordland is a bucket list experience!
+A scenic flight over Milford Sound and Fiordland is a bucket list experience!

 There are a few different options when it comes to scenic flights in the area.
 The first, and one of the most popular, is to fly from Queenstown and into Milford Sound.
-These tours are breathtaking and although expensive are worth every penny.
-This specific tour is one of the cheapest available and includes a return flight to Milford Sound from Queenstown and a cruise.
-All that for under $400 NZD per person.
+These tours are breathtaking, and although expensive, they are easily worth every penny.
+This specific tour is one of the cheapest available and includes a return flight on a fixed-wing plane to Milford Sound from Queenstown and a cruise.
+All that for around $500 NZD per person.

 Another option is to fly by helicopter and enjoy a glacier landing.
-This tour is really popular but does cost over $800 NZD per person.
+This tour is really popular but does cost just under $900 NZD per person and does not include a cruise, however, it spends more time in the air and walking around on top of a glacier.

 Or you may choose to explore lesser-visited Dusky Sound by seaplane.
 This trip is 1 hour and 15 minutes total and actually combines both Dusky and Doubtful Sounds.